Skip to content. | Skip to navigation

 the 'École Normale Supérieure de Lyon' (ENS Lyon) and the 'Université Claude Bernard Lyon I' (UCBL) and is a highlight program of the University of Lyon

-Master coordination : Nathalie Davoust-Nataf
+Master coordination : Nicolas Goudemand

 The Biology Master is a high-level academic program in general biology with a special emphasis on research.
 At the same time, a certain degree of specialization is possible through the choice of electives courses and internships.
 Application of students from abroad is encouraged through specific scholarships.
 Total enrolment is limited to 60 students.